63a16d97ea4816a7f854483da5031469/Data-Structure/CommonRun/MustWriteInOneMinute-Standard.md

-##Input n,m    Pick up some numbers from 1,2,3....n, to fulfill the sum of them is equal to m. (can repeat)
+## Input m and an input Array, pick up some numbers from specfic array, to fulfill the sum of them is equal to m. (can repeat)

 		public static void main(String[] args){
 			Solution3 robot = new Solution3();